dakane1/MGMTEP207/README.md

 You should now see two new folders called data and code in your swc-python folder on your Desktop.

 **3. Download the Python Notebook**

+1. Download the Python notebook at: https://www.dropbox.com/s/n6sgnz0h0kcypob/MGMT%20EP207.ipynb?dl=0
+2. Move to the swc-python folder on your Desktop.

+**Please email Danielle Kane at kaned@uci.edu if you have any issues.**